ericoporto/ags-manual-wiki/Settingupthegame.md

 **Backwards compatibility**

+-   **Allow relative asset resolutions** - if enabled then your game will scale sprites according to their resolution tags: sprites tagged as "low-res" will be scaled up in a "high-res" game (640x400 and higher), sprites tagged as "high-res" will be scaled down in a "low-res" game (less than 640x400).
+When disabled resolution tags will be ignored as all sprites displayed with their real size (this is default).
 -   **Enable mouse wheel support** - if enabled, on_mouse_click can be called with the values eMouseWheelNorth and eMouseWheelSouth, which signify the user scrolling their mouse wheel north or